Parliament Acts 1911 and 1949: Parliament Act 1949

+The Parliament Act 1949 (12, 13 & 14 Geo.
+6. c.
+103) is an act of the Parliament of the United Kingdom.
+It reduced the power of the House of Lords to delay certain types of legislation - specifically public bills other than money bills - by amending the 1911 act (1 & 2 Geo.
+5. c.
+13).

-Immediately after the Second World War, the Labour government of Clement Attlee decided to amend the 1911 Act to reduce further the power of the Lords, as a result of their fears that their radical programme of nationalisation would be delayed by the Lords and hence would not be completed within the life of the parliament.
+Immediately after the Second World War, the Labour government of Clement Attlee decided to amend the 1911 act to reduce further the power of the Lords, as a result of their fears that their radical programme of nationalisation would be delayed by the Lords and hence would not be completed within the life of the parliament.

+Following the Labour Party's election in 1945, Attlee's government was worried that the Lords would delay their nationalisation programme.
+In particular, they feared that peers would reject the Iron and Steel Bill.
+To resolve the issue, the Commons passed the Parliament Bill in 1947, but it took until December 1949 for the law to be given royal assent under the provisions of the Parliament Act 1911.
+This act is interpreted as one with the Parliament Act 1911, and the two acts may be cited together as the "Parliament Acts 1911 and 1949".

 The House of Lords did not interfere with nationalisations in 1945 or 1946, but it was feared that the proposed nationalisation of the iron and steel industry would be a bridge too far, so a bill was introduced in 1947 to reduce the time that the Lords could delay bills, from three sessions over two years to two sessions over one year.
 The Lords attempted to block this change.
-The Bill was reintroduced in 1948 and again in 1949, before the 1911 Act was finally used to force it through.
-Since the 1911 Act required a delay over three "sessions", a special short "session" of parliament was introduced in 1948, with a King's Speech on 14 September 1948, and prorogation on 25 October.
+The bill was reintroduced in 1948 and again in 1949, before the 1911 act was finally used to force it through.
+Since the 1911 act required a delay over three "sessions", a special short "session" of Parliament was introduced in 1948, with a King's Speech on 14 September 1948, and prorogation on 25 October.

+The 1949 act amended the 1911 act, reducing this delay to a single year.
+Section 2 defined the act's short title as the "Parliament Act 1949" and stated that the Parliament Acts 1911 and 1949 should be construed together as one under that name.

 The amended Parliament Act was never used in the 1940s or 1950s, possibly because the mere threat of it was enough.
 The Salisbury convention that the Lords would not block government bills that were mentioned in the government's manifesto dates from this time.
 Salisbury believed that since, in being returned to power, the Government was given a clear mandate for the policies proposed in its manifesto, it would be improper for the Lords to frustrate such legislation.

-In every Bill presented to the Sovereign under sections 1 to 3 of the Parliament Act 1911 (as amended) the words of enactment are:
+In every bill presented to the sovereign under sections 1 to 3 of the Parliament Act 1911 (as amended) the words of enactment are: